Pings on the sonar heralded the continuation of a long, bitter hatred.

 “Enough about work!
 I want to know how you have been filling the ship-shaped hole in your heart lately.
-What diskettes are playing in your personal three by three metal box lately?”
+What kind of diskettes are playing in your personal three by three metal box lately?”

 “Still just listening to synths.
 For as long as I can get away with it.”
 Murati said.

 “Your hallway is so cool.
-I miss the dorms.
-All I can get away with are therapeutic strings.”
+I miss living in Solstice.
+All I can get away with are therapeutic strings in mine.”

 Karuniya put on a face like she wished she could listen to noisy loops all night.

-“All the old folks in my hallway.”
+“All the old folks in my hallway.
+It’s a crummy assignment.”
 She sighed.
 Murati laughed.